maxdoblas/QuickEd/README.md

 make
 ```

-**Note:** ASAN and UBSAN runs will fail for any test that uses SSE4.1 intrinsics (i.e. any test that uses either WINDOWED 2x1 or QUICKED, without forceScalar) or the Python binding.
+**Note:** ASAN and UBSAN runs will fail for any test that uses SSE4.1 intrinsics (i.e. any test that uses either WINDOWED 2x1 or QUICKED, without force_scalar) or the Python binding.
 This is expected behaviour.